 Alright, Nerds, this is going to be your one stop shop for all the books that will help you better diversify the mystery/thriller section of your bookshelves!
 I’m not going to lie, I fucking need this too!
 By no means is this comprehensive, but it’s a start.

-I think we’ve all become aware over the last few weeks that black authors get lower advances, lower marketing and less readership because of it.
+I think we’ve all become aware that in the world of books, black authors get lower advances, lower marketing and less readership because of it.
 And I’ve seen the push in the book community to really make a change.

 When I was putting together a book stack for Pride Month I realized I have a very white, very straight physical bookshelf.
-(I’ll get to queer authors in next weeks post.)
+(I’ll get to queer authors in a different post.)

 The truth is, I was never the kind of reader who gave a second-thought to who was writing the book.
-If the cover caught my eye and the synopsis sounded like it was up my alley, I’d buy it, borrow it or download it.
+If the cover caught my eye and the synopsis sounded like it was up my alley, I’d TBR it, buy it or borrow it.

-I put together this list in the hopes that you and I will both find something that speaks to us, that intrigues our booknerd hearts, that we didn’t realize was out there and that we can seek out with purpose.
+I put together this list in the hopes that you and I will both find something that speaks to us, and intrigues our book nerd hearts, that we didn’t realize was out there and can now we can seek out with purpose.

 🔪And Now She’s Gone by Rachel Howzell Hall

 Back of the Book: Isabel Lincoln is gone.